therealchjones/mffer/docs/Development.md

    continue".
 For the "OAuth Client ID" section's "Application type", choose "Web application", and enter a name like "mffer".
 Press "Create" and make a note of the Client ID before pressing "Done".
+6. Visit https://console.cloud.google.com/apis/credentials and click on the name of your newly-created OAuth 2.0 Client ID.
+Make a note of the "client secret" on the right side of the screen.
-6. Return to https://console.cloud.google.com/apis/credentials/wizard and again
+7. Return to https://console.cloud.google.com/apis/credentials/wizard and again
    ensure the correct project is shown in the project drop-down.
 Choose "Google Picker API" for "Which API are you using?" and select "Public data" before pressing "Next".
 Make a note of the API Key and press "Done".